The Rainbow Orchid: Publication history

 In 1997 a three page preview of The Rainbow Orchid appeared in Cherokee Comics' magazine Imagineers.
 Regular serialisation began in 2002 in BAM! magazine.
 When the first part was complete it was published as a black and white collection which sold out within months (the last copy was sold on eBay after some frantic last-minute bidding for £79).
 For a couple of years the strip was serialised online before being picked up and published in three volumes by Egmont UK in 2009, 2010 and 2012.
 The Complete Rainbow Orchid was published in English as a single album by Egmont in 2012 and a digital edition was produced by Panel Nine for their Sequential platform for iPad late in 2013.
 Garen also produced full annotations for the story in The Rainbow Orchid Supplement (2012).

 In 2010 Silvester Strips published a Dutch edition.
 Spanish and French language editions followed from Netcom2 Editorial and BD Must Editions respectively, and in 2013 a German-language edition was published by Salleck Publications.
 In 2015, Tellerup produced a Danish edition.

 Plot

 Julius Chancer, young assistant to the historical researcher Sir Alfred Catesby-Grey, becomes embroiled in an adventure to discover the lost Rainbow Orchid, largely due to the machinations of scheming Daily News reporter William Pickle.
-He is accompanied by silent film actress Lily Lawrence, her American agent Nathaniel Crumpole, and Tayaut, a French stunt-pilot.
+He is accompanied by silent film actress Lily Lawrence, her American agent Nathaniel Crumpole, and Benoit Tayaut, a French stunt-pilot.
 The search for the orchid is opposed by the devious Evelyn Crow, right hand associate to scheming businessman Urkaz Grope.

 The adventure leads them up the Indus Valley and into Chitral, where they encounter the Kalash people, before heading further into the Hindu Kush.
 Eventually, they find themselves within a lost world, which may hide the secret of a forgotten super-weapon.